Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 <br><br>

-### VM-3 - If AvailabilitySet is required, then put each application tier into a separate AvailabilitySet
+### VM-3 - Migrate VMs using availability sets to VMSS Flex

+**Category: Availability**

 **Impact: High**

 **Recommendation/Guidance**

-If the region where you are running your application doesn't support Availablity Zones, then put your VMs into an Availability Set.
-In an N-tier application, don't put VMs from different tiers into the same availability set.
-VMs in an availability set are placed across fault domains (FDs) and update domains (UD).
-However, to get the redundancy benefit of FDs and UDs, every VM in the availability set must be able to handle the same client requests.
+Availability sets will be retired in the near future.
+Modernize your workloads by migrating them from VMs to VMSS Flex.
+With VMSS Flex, you can deploy your VMs in one of two ways:

+.
+Across zones
+.
+In the same zone, but across fault domains (FDs) and update domains (UD) automatically.

+In an N-tier application, it's recommended that you place each application tier into its own VMSS Flex.

 **Resources**